"Social Proof" -- Required for Successful Job Search

 Today, a minimal online professional profile can be as hazardous to your job search and your career as a profile which is full of bad photos and nasty comments.

-- Information about someone else with the same name may be found (and what is found may ruin opportunities for you).
+- Information about someone else with the same name may be found, and what that person has done may ruin opportunities for you.

 - Aggregated "public" information about you from official records is on the first page of search results, and most people stop looking with that first page.

-The information includes your age and birthdate, home address and phone number, value of your home (if owned), speeding tickets, property taxes, and much more.
+The information often includes your age and birthdate (particularly for Facebook users), home address and phone number, value of your home (if owned), speeding tickets, property taxes, and much more.
 With your created and managed social proof (see below), that aggregated information is not viewed.

 What Is Social Proof?